-- Taxes, invoices, insurance, and other legal issues
+- Taxes, invoices, insurance

 - Promoting and marketing your property on listing sites and social media

-With the huge workload, it can make sense to allocate a portion of your profits to a manager or management company that helps you with the long list of tasks.
+With the huge workload, it can make sense to allocate a portion of your profits to a holiday rental management company that helps you with this long list of tasks.

 Pros and cons of hiring a vacation rental management company

 If you want to handle everything yourself, but need help in advertising the property, you can hire agencies who specialize in the hospitality market to promote your rental.
-If you’re struggling to receive reservations in the low-season, then they can fill your property throughout the whole year so it’s never vacant.
+If you’re struggling to receive reservations in the low-season, they can fill your property throughout the whole year so it’s never vacant.

 Likewise, if you only need help with cleaning or check-in and check-out, then a vacation rental management can provide that service.
 But there are many other options available for automated check-in and check-out if you physically cannot be present, such as WIFI door locks.